ujjwalchadha-create/EscapeTheDungeon/README.md

 ## Dungeon Escape - Adventures

+A 2D dungeon escape game developed using C++ and SFML.
 Dive into thrilling challenges, avoid traps, and find your way to freedom!

 ---

 ## Features

 - Procedurally generated dungeon layouts.
 - Player movement and collision detection.
 - Real-time rendering of walls, traps, and the exit.